 Yes, you could save money and pay down debt at the same time.

-We’ve developed this online calculator to help you see how much you could save by consolidating your credit card debt with a personal loan from Marcus by Goldman Sachs®.
+We’ve developed this personal loan calculator to help you see how much you could save by consolidating your credit card debt with a personal loan from Marcus by Goldman Sachs®.

 Another use for a personal loan is using the funds to update or renovate your home.